MazuhSoftwares/octo-call/README.md

 there's a fairly complex client side code here, considering the serverless (cloud) nature of the architecture.

-### Browsers support
+### Client side portability

-Supported mobile devices:
+Supported mobile devices, anything in long term support:

 - iOS.
 - Android.

-And their browsers:
+And their browsers, only up-to-date versions:

 - Chrome.
 - Firefox.
 - Safari.

-Only up-to-date versions.

-Supported resolutions:
+Supported viewports:

+- 390x844 (mobile)
+- 768x1024 (tablet)
+- 1280x720 (laptop)
-- ?
+- 1920x1080 (desktop)

+All resolutions are expected to work in both landscape and portrait orientations.

+These lists above are more like a "checklist for Quality Assurance", but in reality anything similar to them should work.

 ## Functional requirements